jasonhemann/20FA-2800/lec/index.md

+---
-#+TITLE: Lectures Overview
+title: Lectures Overview
+---

-* Lecture Contents
+# Lecture Contents

-** Right now it seems I have to name this file index.org, or it won't show up.
+## Right now it seems I have to name this file index.md, or it won't show up.